 CLARK FORK RIVER

-A day of fishing Linehan Outfitting on the Clark Fork River is as close to a guarantee as anything in fishing.
+A day of fishing with Linehan Outfitting on the Clark Fork River is as close to a guarantee as anything in fishing.
 The Clark Fork affords anglers great hatches, glorious scenery, and the chance to fish a legendary river without the crowds of anglers that seem to have found Montana’s more publicized water.
 Over the last decade the Clark Fork has experienced an incredible re-birth as a fishery.
 Long abused by mining degradation, the Clark Fork caught the attention of local sportsmen and women, and in turn it has benefitted from a tremendous groundswell of conservation initiatives and grassroots restoration efforts.
 This conservation focus has resulted in a river recovery that is truly inspiring, and a fishery that is once again full of healthy, wild trout.
-Rainbow, Westslope Cutthroat, and Brown Trout average 12-18 inches.
+Rainbow trout, westslope cutthroat trout, and brown trout average 12-18 inches.
 Though fish can be taken by any means necessary, long, flat runs define the character of the Clark Fork River, making it one of the best dry-fly rivers in the state.
-For those anglers who like to see trout looking up, a day on the Clark Fork is a must.
+For those anglers who like to see trout looking up, a day on the Clark Fork River is a must.

 Mid-March through November

-Rainbow, Westlope Cutthroat, Brown Trout, Bull Trout, Mountain Whitefish
+Rainbow trout, Westlope Cutthroat trout, Brown Trout, Bull Trout, Mountain Whitefish

 Learn more about our pricing options:

-A fly-fishing trip on the Clark Fork is special.
+A fly-fishing trip on the Clark Fork River is special.
 The river offers great hatches, beautiful scenery, and big fish.
-Named after William Clark of the Corps of Discovery, the Clark Fork is Montana’s largest river by volume.
-The lower Clark Fork near St. Regis, Montana provides approximately 45-miles of fishable water.
-Fishing from a drift boat with Linehan Outfitting, anglers will access the Clark Fork’s soft runs, swirling back eddies, and long foam lines.
-These features provide perfect feeding lanes for big, hungry Rainbows and Cutthroats, the likes of which could rival the strength and beauty of any trout in Montana.
+Named after William Clark of the Corps of Discovery, the Clark Fork River is Montana’s largest river by volume.
+The lower Clark Fork River near St. Regis, Montana provides approximately 45-miles of fishable water.
+Fishing from a drift boat with Linehan Outfitting, anglers will access the Clark Fork River's soft runs, swirling back eddies, and long foam lines.
+These features provide perfect feeding lanes for big, hungry rainbow trout and native westslope cutthroat trout, the likes of which could rival the strength and beauty of any trout in Montana.
 Our guides are often heard repeating the old adage “foam is home” while floating the Clark Fork; our anglers are known to hook numbers of fish that are slurping bugs in the mocha java scum lines.

 Light tippets and tiny dries can be the order of the day on the Clark Fork, and some of the biggest fish of the season are caught on some of the smallest flies.
 Good hatches of PMD’s and caddis define the summer season with terrestrials becoming more important as the season matures in September.